Alopecia/Indralupta

 - Patchy hair loss on scalp or body

-- Gradual thinning of hair all over the scalp
+- Gradual thinning of hair

-- Premature graying of hair
+- Premature graying

-- Dry and brittle hair with split ends
+- Dry, brittle hair with split ends

 - Excessive shedding or breakage

-- Weak hair roots and slow hair growth
+- Weak hair roots and slow regrowth

 Causes of Alopecia/Indralupta